mikechambers/mikechambers.github.io/source/_posts/2010-05-14-adobe-on-open-markets.markdown

 As you probably noticed, yesterday Adobe ran some ads [expressing its thoughts on the importance of open markets][1].
 I think Adobe's position is best summarized in an [open letter from Adobe's founders, John Warnock and Chuck Geschke][2]:
 <!--more-->

 > When markets are open, anyone with a great idea has a chance to drive innovation and find new customers.
-Adobe's business philosophy is based on a premise that, in an open market, the best products will win in the end — and the best way to compete is to create the best technology and innovate faster than your competitors&#8230;.
+Adobe's business philosophy is based on a premise that, in an open market, the best products will win in the end — and the best way to compete is to create the best technology and innovate faster than your competitors....
 >
 > We believe that Apple, by taking the opposite approach, has taken a step that could undermine this next chapter of the web — the chapter in which mobile devices outnumber computers, any individual can be a publisher, and content is accessed anywhere and at any time.